cfengine/documentation/reference/promise-types/access.markdown

 Classes and variables with metatags matching any entry of that list will be reported to the CFENgine Enterprise server.

-The list in `metatags_exclude` overrides this list.
+When combined with `metatags_exclude`, the exclude list is applied to the subset from this list.

 [%CFEngine_promise_attribute()%]